Chris-Tollan/run-tribe/README.md

 - ### Logout
     - The logout option can be selected from the navbar.
 The logout screen will ask the user if they are sure they want to log out before then logging them out.
     -   ![sign_out_page](https://github.com/Chris-Tollan/run-tribe/assets/134441833/212ae740-f6aa-40da-b6b0-15bf842ba3db)

+- ### Error pages
+    - Custom 404 and 500 error pages have been created and styled to the theme of the website.
+These have been tested and are working as expected.

 ## Agile Methodology